 - Provide opportunities for students to explore their interests, passions, and potential career aspirations in an engaged, hands-on environment.

 - Complete at least 80 hours of community service hours by graduation.

-- Document community service hours using the Community Service Diploma Endorsement Tracking Form.
+- Document community service hours by either logging them into the Helper Helper App or by using the Community Service Diploma Endorsement Tracking Form.
 You can also pick up a tracking form from the counselors office.

-- Turn in the tracking form to Mrs. Watson by the end of each semester, December 1 and May 1.
+- Turn in the tracking form to your counselor or Mrs. Watson by the end of each semester, December 1 and May 1.

 What types of community service will qualify for the endorsement?